In the era of remote work, work-life integration is key

 Work and personal life don’t have to be at odds

-Even before the epidemic, 60% of Americans reported having a hard time maintaining a good work-life balance1 and 55% of American workers didn’t use all of their vacation (leaving 768 million vacation days unused.2) Hustle culture is simply unhealthy.
+Even before the epidemic, 60% of Americans reported having a hard time maintaining a good work-life balance.1 55% of American workers didn’t use all of their paid time off, leaving 768 million vacation days unused.2 Hustle culture is simply unhealthy.3

 It’s time to embrace a new normal.
 With empathy and collaboration, individuals and organizations need to find solutions that benefit everyone—whether you call it work-life balance or work-life integration.

-At Salo, we help senior professionals in HR, finance, and accounting design consulting careers—choosing where, when, and how much they work.
+Salo helps senior professionals in HR, finance, and accounting design consulting careers—choosing where, when, and how much they work.
 As a result, our consultants combine meaningful work and all the other aspects of their lives.
-Interested?
-I’d be happy to tell you more about it.
-Contact me on LinkedIn to start the conversation.
+Want to learn more?
+Connect with us today to start the conversation.